migupl/chal-yaas/README.md

 ## Environment

-Groovy is used as programming language and Gradle (local installation) as build tool
+Groovy and Gradle are used

 ```bash
 $ ./gradlew -v